 Testicular/scrotal pain may indicate a serious problem like testicular torsion, so it’s important to take it seriously.
-The expert urologists at Urology Associates of Mobile have extensive experience in diagnostics, medical urology, and urologic surgery, allowing them to identify and treat the pain quickly and effectively.
+The expert urologists at Urology Associates have extensive experience in diagnostics, medical urology, and urologic surgery, allowing them to identify and treat the pain quickly and effectively.

 Testicular/scrotal pain is any pain that occurs in your testicles, which are housed inside your scrotum.
 Generally, testicular and scrotal pain mean the same thing: pain inside the scrotum.
 Many men experience the following problems when they have testicular pain.

 Blood in the urine (hematuria)

 Testicular pain and its associated symptoms are a major warning sign that could indicate serious conditions like testicular torsion.
 If you have these symptoms, get in touch with your Urology Associates urologist as soon as possible.

 There are many possible reasons for testicular pain, including:

 Orchitis: inflammation that affects one or both testicles

 Prostatitis: prostate inflammation